Faculty Travel Reports

 " I spent 3 weeks in ...
 Kenya, Rwanda, The Democratic Republic of the Congo (DRC), Tanzania and Namibia... attending an agricultural forum, visiting an agricultural development project, for which I have been an advisor for some years ... and finally visiting UNH undergraduate student, Alicia Walsh at the Cheetah Conservation Fund in Otjiwarongo, Namibia,

 Eleanor Harrison-Buck, Associate Professor of Archaeology ~ Belize

 "According to sixteenth century Spanish ethnohistoric accounts, settlements in the Belize River East Archaeology (BREA) study area produced large quantities of cacao--the coveted chocolate bean--in all of the Maya Lowlands (Jones 1989). "

 Julie Bryce, Associate Professor of Geochemistry ~ Italy

 "...my main motivation to visit my colleagues in Ferrara centers around one word: mantle. ...
 The trip also provided a means to initiate new projects to gain insight into processes driving volcanism."

-Susan Merrill, Clinical Assistant Professor, Occupational Therapy ~ South Africa
+Susan Merrill, Clinical Assistant Professor of Occupational Therapy ~ South Africa

 "My experiences in South Africa thus far have helped me realize that establishing collaborative relationships is a gradual process; that Americans who come thinking they have “answers” are doomed to fail; and that listening almost always comes before talking."